inspecta/inspecta/README.md

 ### :woman_technologist: About Me :

-I am a full stack web developer lately able to develop projects in HTML, CSS, JavaScript and PHP.
+I am a full stack web developer lately able to develop projects in HTML5, CSS3, TailwindCSS & Sass, JavaScript, React & NextJS, Redux, Zustand, PHP, Java (Spring and Spring Boot), Ruby, Rails, PostgreSQL, MySQL and SQL Server.

 I am a curious individual with a willingness to always improve myself and learn from others, a great team leader and player as well.
 Able to learn new languages and technologies within a limited period of time.